Edible flowers for cakes

 - Make a flower wreath around the edge of the cake top.
 Place a couple of larger flowers such as cosmos, dahlias or chrysanthemums in intervals and fill in the gaps with smaller flowers such as elderflower, dianthus, and fuchsia.

 - Place a large statement flower as a cake topper.
-A couple of bright hibiscus would look wonderful or a couple of frangipani flowers
+A couple of bright hibiscuses would look wonderful or a couple of orchids even.

-Oh boy!
-Cakes decorated with pressed flowers have to be my absolute favourite!
-I’m seeing more and more of these and I just love them.
+Cakes decorated with pressed flowers must be my absolute favorite!
+I’m seeing more and more of these cakes and I just love them!

-Your cake takes on the essence of a meadow or a garden.
+Your cake takes on the essence of a meadow or a garden when the sides are decorated with pressed flowers.
 The pressed flowers can “grow” up the sides as if they are clambering up a garden wall.
 So much creativity.
 Add in the leaves and stalks and just press them on.
 Endless fun!

 I have pressed flowers in the microwave mostly.
 This has been amazingly successful for me and so quick!
-I have used so many differnt flowers from the garden, and added in foliage and leaves.
-Its so much better than waiting weeks for your flowers to dry beneath a pile of books, and then finding that some of them have discolored or have creased somehow – or that they are just not that beautiful pressed!
+I have used so many different flowers from the garden and added foliage and leaves.
+It’s much better than waiting weeks for your flowers to dry beneath a pile of books, and then finding that some of them have discolored or have creased somehow – or that they are just not that beautiful when they are pressed!